Rising Sons

-Rising Sons was an American, Los Angeles, California-based blues rock and folk music band, which was founded in 1965.
+Rising Sons was an American folk-rock band formed in Los Angeles in 1965.
 Their initial career was short-lived, but the group found retrospective fame for launching the careers of singer Taj Mahal and guitarist Ry Cooder.

 History

 The original lineup was a 17-year-old Ry Cooder (vocals, six- and 12-string guitar, mandolin, slide and bottleneck guitar, dobro), Taj Mahal (vocals, harmonica, guitar, piano), Gary Marker (bass), Jesse Lee Kincaid (born Nick Gerlach, vocals and guitar) and Ed Cassidy (drums).
 Cassidy left in 1965 after injuring his wrist playing a monumental version of "Statesboro Blues" with the band.
 He was replaced by Kevin Kelley.

-The group often played at the Los Angeles clubs The Troubadour and The Ash Grove (which burned down in 1973 and was not rebuilt).
+The group often played at the Los Angeles clubs The Troubadour and The Ash Grove.
 They were signed by Columbia Records.
 Their only album, produced by Terry Melcher, was not issued at the time.
 One single, "Candy Man" backed with "The Devil's Got My Woman", was released.
 The group disbanded in 1966.
 They were contemporaries of the famous Los Angeles band The Byrds; fans wondered which band would be the bigger success, until the Byrds' album Mr. Tambourine Man became a hit.
 Recordings by Rising Sons were widely bootlegged and nearly three decades later were released by Columbia Records under the title Rising Sons Featuring Taj Mahal and Ry Cooder (1992).
 "We were the problem," remembered Marker later.
 "We had difficulties distilling our multiple musical agendas down to a product that would sell.
 We had no actual leader, no clear musical vision....
 I think [Melcher] went out of his way to make us happy – within the scope of his knowledge.
 He tried just about everything he could, including the live, acoustic session that produced '2:10 Train.'"